-

 Place of raw material growth: Orlik village, Republic of Buryatia, Russia

-Rhododendron adamsii, or sagan-daylya, is an evergreen plant of the genus Rhododendron of the Heather family.
-Its distribution area begins from the Far East and Sakhalin Island and passes through the Western and Eastern Sayan Mountains to the north-east of the foothills of Tibet.
-Depending on the geography of the place of growth, the name of the rhododendron adamsii also changes.
-The most famous are "fragrant wild rosemary", "Belogorsky tea", "dal-gabro", "da-li".
-But its most popular name is "sagan-daylya" or "sakhandalya", which is translated as "white wing".
-It is widely used in folk medicine in Tibet.
+Rhododendron adamsii, or sagan-daila, is an evergreen plant of the genus Rhododendron in the Ericaceae family.
+Its distribution ranges from the Russian Far East and Sakhalin Island through the Western and Eastern Sayan Mountains to the northeastern foothills of Tibet.
+The name of the rhododendron adamsii also varies depending on the geography of its habitat.
+The most well-known names are "fragrant wild rosemary," "Belogorsky tea," "dal-gabro," and "da-li."
+However, its most popular name is "sagan-daila" or "sakhandalya," which translates as "white wing."
+It is widely used in Tibetan folk medicine.

-The leaves of Sagan-Dali have an interesting color - they are matte green on top and reddish underneath.
+Sagan-daily leaves have an interesting coloring—matte green on top and reddish underneath.
 The flowers are beautiful, soft or bright pink.
-But the aroma deserves a special mention - it reveals a whole palette from sour-floral and sweet-woody to ethereal-coniferous.
+But the aroma deserves special mention—it reveals a whole palette, from tart florals and sweet woody notes to ethereal pine notes.
 When brewed, the aroma becomes very intense.
-The infusion has a pleasant, sour taste.
+The infusion has a pleasant, tart flavor.

-Ideal for both brewing on its own and adding to tea.
-Since sagan-daylya is very active in aroma, its consumption is very small - 2-3 leaves per 500 ml of water.
+Ideal for both steeping on its own and adding to tea.
+Because sagan-daylya is so aromatic, it requires only a small amount—2-3 leaves per 500 ml of water.

 Country